-Dear Ukrainian-Canadian friends, we are happy to provide you with a comprehensive summary of the COVID-19 crisis in Canada that is available online.
+Dear Ukrainian-Canadian friends, we are happy to provide you with a comprehensive summary of the information on COVID-19 crisis in Canada that is available online.
 We all facing difficulties these days and it's our hope that the information below will help with some of your concerns.
-Last update: March 23, 2020.
+Last update: April 1, 2020.

 Canadians Currently Outside of Canada